Maine mass shooter’s family contacted sheriff 5 months before rampage: police

 Silencers are more heavily regulated under federal law than most firearms.
 Federal law requires buyers to apply with the Bureau of Alcohol, Tobacco, Firearms and Explosives and be approved.
 The typical wait time is between six and eight months, said Mark Collins, federal policy director at the gun violence prevention group Brady.

-After the bureau approves the application, the silencer is sent to a licensed firearm dealer, where the buyer is required to fill out another form required for any firearm purchase.
+After the bureau approves the application, the silencer is sent to a licensed firearm dealer, where the buyer must fill out another form required for any firearm purchase.
 The dealer then has to run a background check.

 That form asks questions similar to the paperwork required to buy a gun.
 In Card’s case, he likely would have completed the original federal paperwork months before he was committed to the mental health facility in July.